DUKKHA IN DEPTH

 Buddha's First Noble Truth, is explained in all the depth it requires.

-It is also doubtful that the words for focusing and panoramic sensing were available in Buddha's time.
+It is extremely doubtful that the words to distinguish between focused and panoramic sensing were available in Buddha's time.
 We can guarantee the distinction wasn't as great in pre-literate times without 15 years of early training in focusing.

 Buddhists of faith maintain The Transmission of the Teachings was accurate and the texts record Buddha's spoken words.
 However Buddha's words were subject to multiple translations before being written down more than 400 years after he spoke.